brijax/News-homepage/README.md

 ## Acknowledgments

-Big thank you to Roan for encouraging me to take on this project and for the helpful advice!
-[Roan MacMillan GitHub](https://github.com/RoanMacmillan)
+Big thank you to [Roan MacMillan](https://github.com/RoanMacmillan) for encouraging me to take on this project and for the helpful advice!